an3ll/docker-introduction-lab/README.md

 Docker store: https://store.docker.com/search?type=edition&offering=community

-### Test that your Docker installation is up and running
+## 2.Test that your Docker installation is up and running
 A comfortable way to assure that the installation is correct, try to run the docker hello-world image by opening the terminal and type: